22 Free Waterfall Chart Templates (Excel, PowerPoint)

 What is a Waterfall Chart

-Rather than display a beginning value in a bar and the end value in a second bar, a waterfall chart separates every unique component added to the net changes and visualizes them separately.
+Rather than display a beginning value in a bar and the end value in a second bar, this chart separates every unique component added to the net changes and visualizes them separately.

 Some waterfall charts link the lines between the columns, making the chart resemble a bridge with other columns floating.
 These charts are particularly effective in revealing gradual changes in the quantitative value of something with time.